Skip to content

 This isn’t only a security problem.
 Anyone focused on AI adoption knows their teams are moving fast.
 They need to own the access governance question with the same urgency they bring to agent functionality.
 Access management is the foundation of productionizing AI.
 If it’s weak, the house won’t hold, no matter how impressive the model is.

-What's needed is discovery that works at the platform layer.
-Something that scans the environments where agents actually live—including agent platforms, MCP servers, underlying LLMs, and the enterprise applications they've been granted access to—and surfaces every agent regardless of how it was created.
+What's needed is discovery that works at the platform layer, and at the network and endpoint layer where managed platforms can't see.
+Something that scans the environments where agents actually live—including agent platforms, MCP servers, underlying LLMs, and the unmanaged endpoints where rogue instances get spun up—and surfaces every agent regardless of how it was created.

 If you can’t name every AI agent in your environment, you don’t know who, or what, has access.